Release management

 Prerequisites

 The instructions in this section need to be done only once per new release manager, or when configuring a new machine for performing the releases.
-If those steps have already been done, jump directly to the configuration section.
+If those steps have already been done, jump directly to the release configuration section.

 Before to perform a release, make sure that the following conditions hold: